-After giving further effect to the receipt of the net proceeds from our sale of [ ] Company Shares and accompanying Company Warrants in this Offering, at an assumed combined public offering price of \$[ ] per Company Share and Company Warrant, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2023 would have been approximately \$[ ] or \$[ ] per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$[ ] per share to our existing stockholders and an immediate dilution of \$[ ] per share to new investors purchasing Company Shares in this Offering.
+After giving further effect to the receipt of the net proceeds from our sale of 1,028,710 Company Shares and accompanying Company Warrants in this Offering, at a combined public offering price of \$3.782 per Company Share and Company Warrant and 478,429 Pre-Funded Warrant and accompanying Company Warrant at a combined public offering price of \$3.781 per Pre-Funded Warrant and accompanying Company Warrant, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2023 would have been approximately \$8,701,826 or \$1.14 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$0.52 per share to our existing stockholders and an immediate dilution of \$2.64 per share to new investors who have purchased Company Shares in this Offering.

-We determine dilution per share to investors participating in this Offering by subtracting pro forma as adjusted net tangible book value per share after this Offering from the assumed public offering price per share paid by investors participating in this Offering.
+We determine dilution per share to investors participating in this Offering by subtracting pro forma as adjusted net tangible book value per share after the closing of this Offering from the public offering price per share paid by investors that have participated in this Offering.
 The following table illustrates this dilution on a per share basis to new investors:

-Assumed public offering price per Company Share and Company Warrant \$ Net tangible book value per share as of September 30, 2023 \$ Pro forma net tangible book value (deficit) per share as of September 30, 2023 \$ Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares \$ Pro forma as adjusted net tangible book value per share after this offering \$ Dilution in net tangible book value per share to new investors in this Offering \$
+Public offering price per Company Share and Company Warrant \$ 3.782 Net tangible book value per share as of September 30, 2023 \$ 0.62 Pro forma net tangible book value (deficit) per share as of September 30, 2023 \$ 1.14 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares \$ 0.52 Pro forma as adjusted net tangible book value per share after this offering \$ 1.14 Dilution in net tangible book value per share to new investors in this Offering \$ 2.64

-Each \$1.00 increase (decrease) in the assumed combined public offering price of \$[ ] per Company Share and Company Warrant would increase (decrease) the pro forma net tangible book value by \$[ ] per share and increase (decrease) the dilution per share to new investors by (\$[ ]) per share, assuming the number of Company Shares and accompanying Company Warrants offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the combined public offering price of \$3.782 per Company Share and Company Warrant would increase (decrease) the pro forma net tangible book value by 1,507,139 per share and increase (decrease) the dilution per share to new investors by (\$1.00) per share, assuming the number of Company Shares and accompanying Company Warrants offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions

-Similarly, each increase (decrease) of 1,000,000 Company Shares and accompany Company Warrants we are offering would increase (decrease) our pro forma net tangible book value by approximately \$[ ], or \$[ ] per share and decrease (increase) the dilution per share to new investors participating in this offering by \$[ ] per share, assuming that the assumed combined public offering price of \$[ ] remains the same, and after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 100,000 Company Shares and accompany Company Warrants we've offered would increase (decrease) our pro forma net tangible book value by approximately \$344,162, or \$0.63 per share and decrease (increase) the dilution per share to new investors participating in this offering by \$2.54 per share, and after deducting the estimated underwriting discounts and commissions.